Fracking: Microseismic monitoring

 Microseismic mapping is very similar geophysically to seismology.
 In earthquake seismology, seismometers scattered on or near the surface of the earth record S-waves and P-waves that are released during an earthquake event.
 This allows for motion along the fault plane to be estimated and its location in the Earth's subsurface mapped.
-Hydraulic fracturing, an increase in formation stress proportional to the net fracturing pressure, as well as an increase in pore pressure due to leakoff.
+Hydraulic fracturing can lead to an increase in formation stress proportional to the net fracturing pressure, as well as an increase in pore pressure due to leakoff.
 Tensile stresses are generated ahead of the fracture's tip, generating large amounts of shear stress.
-The increases in pore water pressure and in formation stress combine and affect weaknesses near the hydraulic fracture, like natural fractures, joints, and bedding planes.
+The increases in pore water pressure and formation stress combine and affect weaknesses near the hydraulic fracture, like natural fractures, joints, and bedding planes.

 Different methods have different location errors and advantages.
 Accuracy of microseismic event mapping is dependent on the signal-to-noise ratio and the distribution of sensors.
 Accuracy of events located by seismic inversion is improved by sensors placed in multiple azimuths from the monitored borehole.
 In a downhole array location, accuracy of events is improved by being close to the monitored borehole (high signal-to-noise ratio).

 Monitoring of microseismic events induced by reservoir stimulation has become a key aspect in evaluation of hydraulic fractures, and their optimization.
 The main goal of hydraulic fracture monitoring is to completely characterize the induced fracture structure, and distribution of conductivity within a formation.
-Geomechanical analysis, such as understanding a formations material properties, in-situ conditions, and geometries, helps monitoring by providing a better definition of the environment in which the fracture network propagates.
-The next task is to know the location of proppant within the fracture and the distribution of fracture conductivity.
-This can be monitored using multiple types of techniques to finally develop a reservoir model that accurately predicts well performance.
+Geomechanical analysis, such as understanding a formation's material properties, in-situ conditions, and geometries, helps monitoring by providing a better definition of the environment in which the fracture network propagates.
+Another key piece of information is the location of proppant within the fracture and the distribution of fracture conductivity.
+This can be monitored, using multiple types of techniques, to develop a reservoir model that accurately predicts well performance.